Why is IKE (phase 1 of my VPN tunnel) failing in Amazon VPC?

-- Configured the customer gateway device with the correct pre-shared key (PSK).
+- Has a customer gateway device that's configured with the correct pre-shared key (PSK) or valid certificates.

-- Can ping your AWS VPN endpoints from your customer gateway.
+- Can successfully ping AWS Virtual Private Network (AWS VPN) endpoints from your customer gateway.

-If the customer gateway device endpoint is behind a network address translation (NAT) device, be sure that:
+If the customer gateway device is behind a network address translation (NAT) device, then make sure of the following:

-- UDP packets on port 500 (and port 4500, if you're using NAT traversal) are allowed to pass between your network and AWS VPN endpoints.
+- UDP packets on port 500 (and port 4500, if NAT-traversal is used) are allowed to pass between your network and the AWS VPN endpoints.

 - The intermediate internet service providers (ISPs) aren't blocking UDP port 500 (or port 4500, if NAT-Traversal is used).